 import schedule import time def generate_weekly_report(): # The block of code from querying until sending email notification schedule.every().monday.at('12:00').do(generate_weekly_report) while True: schedule.run_pending() time.sleep(1)

 Save the entire code in a file and run it from a Python terminal.
-You have now learnt how to automate the process of generating a simple excel report completely using Python on a defined periodic basis.
+You have now learnt how to refresh an Excel report by automating it using Python.